Oklahoma Sooners: Men's basketball

 The men's basketball team is highly successful and rose to national prominence since the early 80s with head coach Billy Tubbs and three time All-American power forward Wayman Tisdale.
 It currently plays in the Lloyd Noble Center, which came to be known as the house Alvan Adams built and Tisdale filled.
 While the team has never won a national championship, it ranks second in most tournament wins without a championship behind Illinois.
 The team played in the 1988 national championship game but lost to Kansas, despite having beaten the Jayhawks twice earlier in the season.
 The program has won a combined twenty regular-season and tournament conference championships.

 The Sooners headed into the 2005–06 season ranked No. 5 in the AP preseason poll, led by Taj Gray, Kevin Bookout, Terrell Everett, and David Godbold, but had a disappointing early season.
 After the emergence of Michael Neal as a potential star, the Sooners salvaged a No. 3 seed in the Big 12 Conference Tournament but lost in the first round of the NCAA Tournament.

 On March 29, 2006, Kelvin Sampson left the University of Oklahoma to become the head basketball coach at Indiana University.
 13 days later, on April 11, 2006, Oklahoma Athletic Director Joe Castiglione named Jeff Capel III the new head coach.
 Capel encountered trouble in his first few months as several players who had been recruited by Sampson backed out of their commitments.
 Also, under Sampson's watch, Oklahoma was placed under a three-year investigation by the NCAA for recruiting violations.
 At the end of their investigation, the NCAA issued a report citing more than 550 illegal calls made by Sampson and his staff to 17 different recruits.
 The NCAA barred Sampson from recruiting off campus and making phone calls for one year, ending May 24, 2007.
-The Sooners looked to continue a streak of 12 consecutive postseason tournament appearances in 2006–2007, but were disappointed when they did not receive a bid for either the NCAA Tournament or the NIT.
+The Sooners looked to continue a streak of 12 consecutive postseason tournament appearances in 2006–07, but were disappointed when they did not receive a bid for either the NCAA Tournament or the NIT.

 In the 2009 NBA draft, the Sooners produced the No. 1 overall draft selection Blake Griffin.

 Women's basketball

 OU women's basketball began during the 1974–75 academic year.
 It wasn't until 1996 when OU hired local high school basketball coach, Sherri Coale, that the team became something Sooners would be proud of.
 Due to low attendance, a statement was released in March 1990 that the program would be cut, but it was reinstated eight days later after fan response.
 In that season, the team drew an average of 65 people per game.
 Now the Sooners are one of the nation's leaders in attendance.
 In 2002, Oklahoma advanced to the National Title game before losing to the Connecticut Huskies.
-The Sooners won seven Big 12 titles in the 2000's and became a mainstay in the NCAA Tournament, advancing to the Final Four in 2009 and 2010.
+The Sooners won seven Big 12 titles in the 2000s and became a mainstay in the NCAA Tournament, advancing to the Final Four in 2009 and 2010.